Sparse, Efficient, and Semantic Mixture Invariant Training: Taming In-the-Wild Unsupervised Sound Separation: Experiments

 Figure \ref{fig:scatter} visualizes the trade-off between MSi versus 1S on the FUSS validation set for various $M$ over the set of regularization losses, with weight $\lambda$ swept over a wide range.
 Marker sizes are proportional to $\sqrt{\lambda}$.
 Notice that for the sparsity losses, as $\lambda$ increases, MSi and 1S generally continue to increase up to a critical point.
 Past this critical point the sparsity losses become too strong, causing the models to under-separate: 1S continues to increase while MSi decreases.
 Across tasks, we find that using the $C_{\ell_1/\ell_2}$ sparsity loss \eqref{eq:sparsity_l1l2ratio} consistently improves 1S compared to $C_{\ell_1}$ \eqref{eq:sparsity_l1}.
 Covariance loss \eqref{eq:cov} alone does not improve over the baseline; however, combining covariance loss with sparsity leads to small improvements in 1S.

-A summary of the best results on the test sets for different $M$ is provided in Table~\ref{tbl:results}, along with supervised baselines using the permutation invariant training (PIT) procedure used in the original FUSS separation model \cite{wisdom2020fuss} on either single mixtures or MoMs from FUSS.
+A summary of the best results on the test sets for different $M$ is provided in Table~\ref{tbl:results}, along with supervised baselines using the permutation invariant training (PIT) procedure used in the original FUSS separation model \cite{wisdom2020fuss} on either single mixtures (1-4 sources) or MoMs (2-8 sources) from FUSS.
 Note that the optimal $\lambda$ increases with $M$ because over-separation in the baseline tends to increase with $M$.
-For each loss type, the checkpoint and loss weight that maximizes 3$\times$MSi + 1S on the FUSS validation set is selected.
-This criterion reflects the proportion of multi-source mixtures to single-source mixtures in FUSS.
+For each loss type, the checkpoint and loss weight that maximizes TRF on the FUSS validation set is selected, which reflects the proportion of multi-source to single-source mixtures.

-Our best results on FUSS, in terms of maximizing MSi and 1S, are achieved by a $M\!=\!16$ model trained on YFCC100m using the sparsity loss \eqref{eq:sparsity_l1l2ratio}.
+Our best results on FUSS, in terms of maximizing TRF, are achieved by a $M\!=\!16$ model trained on YFCC100m using the sparsity loss \eqref{eq:sparsity_l1l2ratio}.
 This model achieves a new state-of-the-art for unsupervised models on the FUSS test set: 13.2 dB MSi and 25.5 dB 1S, which is only 0.5 dB MSi behind the fully supervised baseline, and boosts 1S by over 17 dB compared to the unsupervised $M=16$ baseline's 8.2 dB 1S.
 Incorporating covariance loss \eqref{eq:cov} improves over sparsity alone in terms of 1S, with a slight reduction in MSi.

 In general, we find that all unsupervised MixIT models consistently avoid over-separating speech sources, as evidenced by high 1S scores on Libri2Mix and enhancement; however, speech MSi is improved with additional regularization.
 Supervised FUSS models perform very poorly on speech separation MSi and enhancement S+N, likely due to the limited amount of source data and diversity in FUSS.
 This highlights an advantage of training on a large amount of real-world data, spanning a variety of source types.
 Finally, note that incorporating sparsity losses consistently hurts MoMi on all tasks.
+We hypothesize this is caused by more sources being forced to zero, which makes it more difficult to reconstruct reference mixtures.